When it comes to the big list of homeowner annoyances, not having continuous hot water in the shower is often right at the top of the list.

 Just ask Carson S., a Smyrna homeowner who was having inconsistent water temperatures every time he would take a shower.
 Often things would start out fine, but then the water would go tepid.

-After dealing with the problem on and off for several weeks, Carson knew it was time to call in a professional to find out what the problem was and after doing some Internet research, he decided to give us a call.
+After dealing with the problem of inconsistent water temperatures for several weeks, Carson knew it was time to call in a plumbing professional to find out what the problem was.
+After doing some Internet research, he decided to contact Trinity Plumbing.

 “Why Am I Running Out of Hot Water in My Shower?”

 There are all kinds of reasons that the hot water supply in a house may not be lasting as long as it should.
 In many instances, the water heater turns out to be the culprit because the heating element is going out or there is a sediment build-up inside the water heater that is displacing the amount of water that can come into the tank.